The View from the Bottom: Background

 After the band released their fourth album, Lit in 2004, the band was hit with a number of hardships.
 A. Jay and Jeremy Popoff's stepfather died in a motorcycle crash that also severely injured their mother.
-While the band continued touring, eventually, in 2008, the band's drummer, Shellenberger, was diagnosed with a brain tumor and died the following year.
+While the band continued touring, eventually, in 2008, the band's drummer Allen Shellenberger, was diagnosed with a brain tumor and died the following year.
 After his death, Lit was unsure whether or not to continue as a band.
 The remaining members, during New Year's Eve in 2009, met at the bar they run, "The Slidebar", and decided to continue as a band and to make a fifth album.
 The album features a track called "Here’s to Us", which is a tribute to Shellenberger.
 This version is a re-recorded and reworked version of the same song that was featured in a slideshow on the band’s YouTube page.
 The pictures in the slideshow featured the band and Shellenberger.